lorenzo-rovigatti/PatchyParticles/README.md

 ## Code organisation

+We have tried to logically split the code up in modules.
+We have also tried to use naming conventions that make it easier to understand the purpose of each module, function and (to a lesser extent) variable.

+The code is commented lightly.
+However, we have tried to highlight what is done in the most important sections of the code.

 * The `main.c` file contains calls to the initialisation functions, the calculation of the initial energy, the main loop and the calls to the cleanup functions.
 * The general data structures used throughout the code, as well as some useful macros, are stored in the `defs.h` file.
 * The `MC.c, MC.h` pair contains the main logic of the code.
 It manages the calculation of the energy, the particle rototranslations, the simulation of the different ensembles, *etc.*